-We are also experienced and highly qualified teachers of general yoga classes to adults.
+We are also experienced and highly qualified teachers of general yoga classes for adults.
+We started out as general yoga teachers and have taught for two decades.
 Our style of yoga is essentially restorative and meditative with a focus also on physical practice and health.
 This style and training is the underpinning of all our classes and in particular gives us the tools to work with a broad range of students.
 We have run specialist classes for people who have suffered strokes, for prisoners, for people with ME, MS, addiction and more.
 Our general classes are for anyone interested in a style of yoga that is relaxing and holistic.
-The somatic (body) awareness practiced can lead to a transforming relationship with our bodies which can gradually free us from old patterns (physical and mental) leading to more resilience (eg from the effects of stress) and improved mental and physical wellbeing.
+The somatic (body) awareness practised can lead to a transforming relationship with our bodies which can gradually free us from old patterns (physical and mental) leading to more resilience (eg from the effects of stress) and improved mental and physical well-being.

 Yoga means union: this can be union with ourselves, with our friends and family, and with our community and planet.
 Simple yoga techniques can help us live a healthier life that is more balanced and harmonious.